Dairon Blanco Preview, Player Props: Royals vs. Pirates

-The Kansas City Royals, including Dairon Blanco (batting .259 in his past 10 games, with a triple, a home run, four walks and seven RBI), take on starting pitcher Colin Selby and the Pittsburgh Pirates at Kauffman Stadium, Tuesday at 8:10 PM ET.
+On Wednesday, Dairon Blanco (.214 batting average in his past 10 games, with a triple, a home run, five walks and six RBI) and the Kansas City Royals face the Pittsburgh Pirates, whose starting pitcher will be Andre Jackson.
+First pitch is at 8:10 PM ET.

+He had a hitless performance in his last game (0-for-2) against the Pirates.

 Dairon Blanco Game Info & Props vs. the Pirates